bob-cd/bob-cd.github.io/pages/concepts/pipeline.md

 and/or the preceding steps.

 Example: `cargo build` in case the `rust` Docker image being used.

+- `vars`: Same as the pipeline Vars mentioned before, but scoped to the this step.
+This is merged with the vars from the pipeline level.

 - `needs_resource`: String, Optional: This denotes that a [Resource](/bob/concepts/resource) should be mounted before the `cmd` is executed.
 The resource generally denotes something that the